Chart Color Schemes

 West Ulverstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In West Ulverstone, as per the latest Census evaluation, 89.9% of dwellings were houses, with the remaining 10.1% comprising semi-detached homes, apartments, and other dwelling types.
-This is compared to Non-Metro Tas., which had 90.3% houses and 9.7% other dwellings.
-Home ownership in West Ulverstone stood at 42.2%, with mortgaged properties at 31.5% and rented dwellings at 26.4%.
-The median monthly mortgage repayment was $1,213, higher than Non-Metro Tas.'s average of $1,200.
-The median weekly rent in West Ulverstone was recorded at $240, matching Non-Metro Tas.'s figure of $240.
-Nationally, West Ulverstone's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in West Ulverstone, as evaluated at the latest Census held on 28 August 2016, consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Tas., which had 90.3% houses and 9.7% other dwellings during the same period.
+Home ownership in West Ulverstone stood at 42.2%, with mortgaged dwellings at 31.5% and rented ones at 26.4%.
+The median monthly mortgage repayment was $1,213, while the median weekly rent figure was $240.
+Nationally, as of June 2021, West Ulverstone's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing